Did you know that up to 25 percent of people suffer from eye allergies?

 If you cannot seem to get relief from OTC medications and lifestyle changes, schedule an appointment with your eye doctor.

 There are many other effective treatments to reduce eye allergy symptoms and alleviate your discomfort.

-If your symptoms persist or worsen long after allergy season is over, speak to your eye doctor, as this may indicate a more serious eye condition that requires a more comprehensive treatment plan.
+If your symptoms persist or worsen long after allergy season is over, schedule an appointment with an eye doctor, as this may indicate a more serious eye condition that requires a more comprehensive treatment plan.